crusher083/dgl/docs/source/guide/training-graph.rst

 Computation on a Batched Graph
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, different graphs in a batch are entirely separated, i.e. no edges between any two graphs.
-With this nice property, all message passing functions still have the same results.
+First, different graphs in a batch are entirely separated - there are no edges between any two graphs.
+Therefore, all message passing functions still have the same results.

 Second, the readout function on a batched graph will be conducted over